Learning Sparse Low-Precision Neural Networks With Learnable Regularization: Regularization for Low-precision DNNs

-\begin{remark} We clarify that our training uses high precision for its backward passes and gradient decent.
-However, its forward passes use quantized low-precision weights and activations, and the main target network loss function~$E$ is also calculated with the quantized low-precision weights and activations to mimic the low-precision inference-stage loss.
-Hence, the final trained models are low-precision models, which can be operated on low-precision fixed-point hardware in inference. \end{remark}

-\begin{remark} The high-precision weights accumulate the gradients that are evaluated with their quantized values, and thus we still have the gradient mismatch problem, similar to the existing approaches (see Section~\ref{sec:prev}).
-However, by adding the MSQE regularizer, we encourage the high-precision weights to converge to their quantized values, and we make the gradient descent more accurate. \end{remark}
+\begin{remark} We clarify that we use high-precision weights in the backward pass for gradient descent by replacing approximately the quantization function $Q_n$ with the identity function.
+In the forward pass, we use quantized weights and activations, and the target objective function~$E$ is also calculated with the quantized weights and activations to mimic the low-precision inference-stage loss.
+Hence, the final trained models are low-precision models, which can be operated on low-precision fixed-point hardware in inference with no accuracy loss.
+Note that our method still has the gradient mismatch problem, similar to the existing approaches (see Section~\ref{sec:intro}).
+However, by adding the MSQE regularizer, we encourage high-precision weights to converge to their quantized values so that we reduce the mismatch. \end{remark}

-\textbf{Learnable regularization coefficient}: The regularization coefficient~$\lambda$ in \eqref{sec:quantization:weight:eq:02} is a hyper-parameter that controls the trade-off between the loss and the regularization.
+\textbf{Learnable regularization coefficient}.
+The regularization coefficient~$\lambda$ in \eqref{sec:reg:weightquant:eq:02} is a hyper-parameter that controls the trade-off between the loss and the regularization.
 It is conventionally fixed ahead of training.
 However, searching for a good hyper-parameter value is usually time-consuming.
 Hence, we propose the learnable regularization coefficient, i.e., we let the regularization coefficient be another learnable parameter.

 We start training with a small initial value for $\lambda$, i.e., with little regularization.
-However, we promote the increase of $\lambda$ in training by adding a penalty term for a small regularization coefficient, i.e., $-\alpha\log{\lambda}$ for $\lambda,\alpha>0$, in the cost function (see \eqref{sec:quantization:weight:eq:03}).
-The increasing coefficient~$\lambda$ reinforces the convergence of high-precision weights to their quantized values for reducing the MSQE regularization term (see Remark~\ref{sec:train:coeff:remark:01}).
-In this way, we gradually boost the regularization factor and encourage the soft transition of high-precision weights to their quantized values.
-It consequently alleviates the gradient mismatch problem that we mentioned in Remark~\ref{sec:quantization:weight:remark:01}.
+However, we promote the increase of $\lambda$ in training by adding a penalty term for a small regularization coefficient, which is $-\log{\lambda}$ for $\lambda>0$, in the cost function (see \eqref{sec:reg:weightquant:eq:03}).
+The increasing coefficient~$\lambda$ reinforces the convergence of high-precision weights to their quantized values for reducing the MSQE.
+It consequently alleviates the gradient mismatch problem (see Remark~\ref{sec:reg:weightquant:remark:01}).
+The cost function in \eqref{sec:reg:weightquant:eq:02} is altered into